Learning Deep Features in Instrumental Variable Regression: Introduction

 One way of correcting such bias is via {\it instrumental variable} (IV) regression \citep{James2003}.
 Here, the structural function is learned using instrumental variables, which only affect the treatment directly but not the outcome.
 In the sales prediction scenario, we can use supply cost shifters as the instrumental variable since they only affect the price \citep{Wright1928, Blundell2012}.
 Instrumental variables can be found in many contexts, and IV regression is extensively used by economists and epidemiologists.
 For example, IV regression is used for measuring the effect of a drug in the scenario of imperfect compliance \citep{Angeris1996}, or the influence of military service on lifetime earnings \citep{Angeris1990}.
 In this work, we propose a novel IV regression method, which can discover non-linear causal relationships using deep neural networks.

-Classically, IV regression is solved by the {\it two-stage least squares} (2SLS) algorithm; we learn a mapping from the instrument to the treatment in the first stage and learn the structural function in the second stage as the mapping from the conditional expectation of the treatment given the instrument (obtained from stage 1) to the outcome.
+Classically, IV regression is solved by the {\it two-stage least squares} (2SLS) algorithm; we learn a mapping from the instrument to the treatment in the first stage, and learn the structural function in the second stage as the mapping from the conditional expectation of the treatment given the instrument (obtained from stage 1) to the outcome.
 Originally, 2SLS assumes linear relationships in both stages, but this has been recently extended to non-linear settings.

 One approach has been to use non-linear feature maps.
-Sieve IV \citep{Newey2003, Chen2018} uses a finite number of basis functions explicitly specified.
-Kernel IV (KIV) \citep{Singh2019} and Dual IV regression \citep{Muandet2019} extend sieve IV to allow for an infinite number of basis functions using reproducing kernel Hibert spaces (RKHS).
-Although these methods enjoy desirable theoretical properties, the flexibility of the model is limited, since all existing work uses the prespecified features.
+Sieve IV performs regression using a dictionary of nonlinear basis functions, which increases in size as the number of samples increases \citep{Newey2003,blundell2007semi-nonparametric, chen2012estimation,Chen2018}.
+Kernel IV (KIV) \citep{Singh2019} and Dual IV regression \citep{Muandet2019} use different (and potentially infinite) dictionaries of basis functions from reproducing kernel Hibert spaces (RKHS).
+Although these methods enjoy desirable theoretical properties, the flexibility of the model is limited, since all existing work uses pre-specified features.

 Another approach is to perform the stage 1 regression through conditional density estimation \citep{Carrasco2007, Darolles2011,Hartford2017}.
 One advantage of this approach is that it allows for flexible models, including deep neural nets, as proposed in the DeepIV algorithm of \citep{Hartford2017}.
 It is known, however, that conditional density estimation is costly and often suffers from high variance when the treatment is high-dimensional.
-This issue is known as ``forbidden regression'', and is discussed in \citet[§4.6.1]{Angrist2009} and \citet{Bennett2019}.

-To mitigate the ``forbidden regression'' problem, \citet{Bennett2019} propose DeepGMM, a method inspired by the optimally weighted Generalized Method of Moments (GMM) \citep{Hansen1982} to find a structural function ensuring that the regression residual and the instrument are independent.
-Although this approach can handle high-dimensional treatment variables and deep NNs as feature extractors, the learning procedure might not be as stable as 2SLS approach, since it involves solving a smooth zero-sum game.
+More recently, \citet{Bennett2019} have proposed DeepGMM, a method inspired by the optimally weighted Generalized Method of Moments (GMM) \citep{Hansen1982} to find a structural function ensuring that the regression residual and the instrument are independent.
+Although this approach can handle high-dimensional treatment variables and deep NNs as feature extractors, the learning procedure might not be as stable as the 2SLS approach, since it involves solving a smooth zero-sum game, as when training Generative Adversarial Networks \citep{wiatrak2019stabilizing}.